Thomas C. Neibaur: Later life

-Private Thomas Neibaur spent several months in field hospitals recovering from his wounds.
+Neibaur spent several months in field hospitals recovering from his wounds.
 His last wound by a German machine gun bullet remained in his hip the rest of his life.
 He was the first native-born Idaho resident to be awarded a Medal of Honor, as well as the first member of the Church of Jesus Christ of Latter-day Saints to be awarded a Medal of Honor.
 Neibaur also represented the first private in the U.S. Army to receive the Medal of Honor.
-On February 9, 1919, at the AEF headquarters at Chaumont, France, Gen. John Pershing presented the Medal of Honor to him, along with a dozen other officers and soldiers.
-Private Neibaur arrived home at Sugar City, Idaho on May 27, 1919, and was welcomed by a throng of some 10,000 people, celebrating a state-wide holiday proclaimed the governor who was in attendance as "Neibaur Day."
+On February 9, 1919, at the AEF headquarters at Chaumont, France, Pershing presented the Medal of Honor to him, along with a dozen other officers and soldiers.
+Neibaur arrived home at Sugar City, Idaho on May 27, 1919, and was welcomed by a throng of some 10,000 people, celebrating a state-wide holiday proclaimed the governor who was in attendance as "Neibaur Day."
+In 1919, Pershing included Neibaur in his "Immortal Ten" list of World War I soldiers whose wartime feats best exemplified the traits of heroism and personal courage.

-He married Sarah "Lois" Shepard in November 1919, she being six years older than he was and having a son from a previous marriage.
+He married Sarah "Lois" Shepard in November 1919; she was six years older than him and had a son from a previous marriage.
 Together they had nine children.
 In 1928, Neibaur had an accident at the sugar beet factory where his arm was severely mangled in a cutting machine.
-Workers had to disassemble the machine to free his arm.
-The Neibaurs had three sons who died from accidents: one (18 months old) drowned in an abandoned cesspool; another (two years) was killed by an automobile; and one (six years) died from burns and infection from a wood-burning stove.
+Workers had to disassemble the machine to free him.
+The Neibaurs had three sons who died from accidents: one (18 months old) drowned in an abandoned cesspool; another (two years) was killed by an automobile; and one (six years) died from infection after burning himself on a wood stove.